-a.
-Each bat will be tested approximately six (6) inches from the end of the barrel.
-The bat will then be rotated 90 degrees and tested again.
+2. All nonwood bats shall be tested approximately six (6) inches from the end of the barrel.
+The bat will then be rotated 90 degrees and tested again

-- b.
-Bats will be tested a maximum of three times, until it receives two passing results or two failing results, whichever comes first. - c.
-If after tests: - 1.
-The bat has two passing results, the bat will be considered approved for competition. - 2.
+3. Bats will be tested a maximum of three times, until it receives two passing results or two failing results, whichever comes first.

+4. If after tests:

+- a.
+The bat has two passing results, the bat will be considered approved for competition. - b.
 The bat has one passing result and one failing result, the bat will be removed from the machine and be visually inspected for cracks.
-If no cracks are found, the bat will be tested a third time for a final result. - 3.
-The bat has two failing results, the bat will be considered unacceptable for play and is surrendered for the duration of the game/series.
+If no cracks are found, the bat will be tested a third time for a final result. - c.
+The bat has two failing results, the bat will be considered unacceptable for play and is surrendered for the duration of the game/series. - d.
+If the compliance or non-compliance of a bat is questioned, game management will request final review by the umpire Crew Chief or umpire crew prior to a team's first game at a neutral site venue or tournament.